sxxxhjjj/666/README.md

     local source = GetCachedLivingMobs(forceRefresh == true)
     local useJeffreyAvoid = IsFarmJeffreyAvoidActive and IsFarmJeffreyAvoidActive()

-    if FarmTargetMode ~= "Astro 坚守模式" and not useJeffreyAvoid then return source end
+    if FarmTargetMode ~= "Astro Holdout Mode" and not useJeffreyAvoid then return source end

     local filtered = {}
     local range = GetFarmTargetDangerRange and GetFarmTargetDangerRange() or (GetFarmJeffreyAvoidRange and GetFarmJeffreyAvoidRange() or DarkDimensionJeffreyAvoidRange)